 The island on the south side of Chicago.

-Baseline is a project rooted in research, activism, urban design, art, and branding all using the engine of the graphic design practice.
+Baseline is rooted in research, activism, urban design, art, and branding all using the engine of the graphic design practice.
 It employs design as a tool for civic engagement, using visual communication to interrogate, challenge and reshape a social environment for the reclamation of important public spaces, Outdoor Basketball Courts.

 Category